 The 24/7 legal advice line that is offered with our Legal Essentials service has seen a huge increase in business owners calling for support, reassurance and guidance on employment law relating to the pandemic.

-We caught up with employment law guru Hayley Marles to answer some of the common questions on the topic.
-Hayley is a Senior Associate Employment Solicitor at DAS Law, and specialises in supporting and advising businesses that are dealing with difficult workplace issues.
+We caught up with employment law guru Simon Roberts to answer some of the common questions on the topic.
+Simon is a Senior Associate Employment Solicitor at DAS Law, and specialises in supporting and advising businesses that are dealing with difficult workplace issues.

-The answers provided by Hayley are intended to be high level guidance only and specific specialist advice should always be sought in respect of any employment law questions.
+The answers provided by Simon are intended to be high level guidance only and specific specialist advice should always be sought in respect of any employment law questions.

 What are an employer's obligations regarding statutory sick pay (SSP) for shielding, self-isolation, and post-holiday quarantine?

-Also as of the 1 September, workers on low incomes in parts of England where there are high rates of coronavirus will be able to claim up to £182 if they have to self-isolate.
+Also as of the 1 September, workers on low incomes in parts of England where there are high rates of coronavirus and the they have to self-isolate, will be able to claim up to £182.
 To be eligible for this, they must be claiming Universal Credit or Working Tax Credit and not be able to work from home.